 What Is Net Present Value (NPV)?

 Net Present Value (NPV) is an investment performance measure widely used in finance and commercial real estate.
 NPV is the difference between the present value of all cash inflows and the present value of all cash outflows.
 NPV tells an investor whether the investment is achieving a target yield at a given initial investment.
-NPV also quantifies the adjustment to the initial investment needed to achieve the target yield assuming everything else remains the same.
+Net present value also quantifies the adjustment to the initial investment needed to achieve the target yield, assuming everything else remains the same.

-The net present value formula is the sum of cash flows (C) for each period (n) in the holding period (N), discounted at the investor’s required rate of return (r):
+The net present value formula is the sum of cash flows (CF) for each period (n) in the holding period (N), discounted at the investor’s required rate of return (r):

 The NPV formula calculates the present value of all cash inflows and the present value of all cash outflows.
 Since the cash inflows are positive and the cash outflows are negative, these inflows and outflows offset each other and the resulting difference is the NPV.
 Let’s take a closer look at what the NPV means.

-When NPV is viewed as value minus cost, then it’s easy to see that the NPV tells you whether or not what you are buying is worth more or less than what you’re paying.
+When NPV is viewed as value minus cost, then it’s easy to see that the NPV tells you whether what you are buying is worth more or less than what you’re paying.

 There are only 3 possible categories NPV will fall into:

 - Positive NPV.
 If NPV is positive, then it means the asset is worth more than what you are paying.

 - Negative NPV.
 If NPV is negative, then it means the asset is worth less than what you are paying.

 - Zero NPV.
 If NPV is zero, then it means you’re paying exactly what the asset is worth.